5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md

 ## About

 As you may know, Apple removed support for various system kexts and frameworks required by Broadcom WiFi cards from macOS Sequoia.
-Although Apple never shipped any systems with Intel WiFi/BT cards, `AirportItlwm.kext` also required these system kexts and frameworks to function properly.
-So in macOS Sequoia, users with Intel WiFi/BT cards had to resort to a the `Itlwm.kext` instead.
+Although Apple never shipped any systems with Intel WiFi/BT cards, `AirportItlwm.kext` also requires these system kexts and frameworks to function properly.
+So in macOS Sequoia, users with Intel WiFi/BT cards had to resort to the `Itlwm.kext` instead.

 Since `Itlwm.kext` injects the WiFi card as LAN adapter into macOS, this has some side-effects.
 For example, the Airport-Utility which lets you connect to WiFi hotspot can no longer be used – a separate app (`Heliport`) has to be used to join WiFi APs.
 Another issue is that FindMyMac also requires WiFi.